Last September 25th, Bill Cosby was sentenced. Here, we tell you everything you need to know about the case

 He is an American comedian and actor of 81 years.
 Americans loved him during the 1960s and 1980s for his television appearances, for which he is best known.

 His career began in the stand-up in clubs.
-He became famous with the series that he produced and starred: The Bill Cosby Show and The Cosby Show, which delved into the life of a middle class black family.
+He became famous with the series that he produced and starred: The Bill Cosby Show and The Cosby Show, which delved IGNORE INTO the life of a middle class black family.
 According to La Nación, Cosby led the audience in the 80s.

 Timeline of Cosby’s accusations